Please Enable JavaScript in your Browser to Visit this Site.

 This enduring costume consisted of:

-g. a wicker basket, woven from Spanish cane, in which she carried her husband's nightly catch of fish to sell around the neighborhood of Skovshoved or at the Copenhagen fishmarket.
+g.
+Basket: wicker basket, woven from Spanish cane, in which she carried her husband's nightly catch of fish to sell around the neighborhood of Skovshoved or at the Copenhagen fishmarket.
 The basket was supported by a short stick she held under her arm.

 Skovshoved 2.jpg